KentaKK/es_extended/README.md

 #### Optimisation
 - Utilise compile-time jenkins hashing over the GetHashKey native
-- Update old MySQL queries to use MySQL.store to improve performance, especially during player saving
+- Update old MySQL queries to use Oxmysql to improve performance, especially during player saving
 - Several loops will now sleep when their tasks are not necessary to perform
 - Improved support when using ESX Identity to reduce events and queries during player login
 - Support for the latest weapons and components